carlosfrias/bootstrap-cloudshell-apigee-x/tutorial.md

-## Introduction to Bootstrap Project Manager
+## Bootstrap Apigee X with the Apigee Terraform modules

-This purpose of this tutorial is to enable you to get stated quickly managing a GCP project.
+The purpose of this tutorial is to enable you to get stated quickly bootstrap an instance of Apigee X using the Apigee Terraform modules in a GCP project.
 The steps needed include:

 1. Configure your credentials.
 2. Set your project name.
+3. Select the Terraform module to use
-3. Update your organization policies and constraints.
+4. Update your organization policies and constraints.
-4. Enable your service apis.
+5. Enable your service apis.
-5. Create your service account.
+6. Create your service account.
-6. Obtain your service account key file.
+7. Obtain your service account key file.
-7. Update your service account permissions.
+8. Update your service account permissions.
+9. Invoke the build

 ## Configure your credentials